JackOfNoneTrades/WawelAuth/README.md

 ![logo](images/logo_combined.png)

-Authentication for Minecraft 1.7.10.
+Authentication mod for Minecraft 1.7.10.
 Use Microsoft or any Yggdrasil-compatible provider, or run your own auth server alongside the game server.
 Includes modern and HD skins, animated capes, and optional 3D skin layers.

-Highlights:

-* log into Microsoft and other Yggdrasil-compatible providers
-* manage per-server account selection
-* host a local Yggdrasil-compatible auth server on the same port as the Minecraft server
-* proxy fallback auth providers such as Microsoft, Ely.by, Drasl, or any other authlib-injector-compatible service
+Some highlights of what **Wawel Auth** allows you to do:

+* Login into any Yggdrasil-compatible provider on the client (Microsoft, [ely.by](https://ely.by/), [drasl](https://github.com/unmojang/drasl), ...)
+* Bind accounts to servers
+* Host an account and skin provider directly on the game server
+* Allow any Yggdrasil-compatible provider to join your server
-* serve skins, capes, animated capes, and modern / HD skins
+* Modern and HD skin support
+* Animated capes for Wawel Auth accounts
-* render optional 3D skin layers on the client
+* 3D skin layers implementation
-* expose an admin web UI for server-side management
+* Admin web UI for server-side management

+**Wawel Auth** does not need to be installed on the client, nor on the server to benefit from a lot of features.
+You can setup a server that allows Microsoft and ely.by users, without clients having to do anything special.
+Clients can also benefit from account management, modern skins, and 3d skin layers, even if a server doesn't run **Wawel Auth**.

 ![screen1](images/screenshots/screen1.png)